The Nobodies (song): Music video

-The Columbine connection
+Columbine connection

 The lyrics refer to Eric Harris and Dylan Klebold, the shooters of the April 20, 1999 Columbine High School massacre.
 Manson references the media coverage in the aftermath of the killings, singing "Some children died the other day / We fed machines and then we prayed / Puked up and down in morbid faith / You should have seen the ratings that day."

-After the shootings, the media widely reported that listening to Manson's music drove the boys to kill, though in fact they didn't appear to be fans of the band.
+After the shootings, the media widely reported that listening to Manson's music drove Harris and Klebold to kill, though in fact they didn't appear to be fans of the band.
 An interview with him about the Columbine shootings was featured in the 2002 Michael Moore documentary Bowling for Columbine.
 When Moore asked what he would say to the kids and community of Columbine, Manson replied, "I wouldn't say anything to them.
 I would listen to what they have to say and that's what no one did."
 Also in the film, an acoustic instrumental version of the song is played during a montage of security camera footage and emergency phone calls.